 In the dark of winter, we often dream of long swathes of colour.
-When the days dim, tone-on-tone shades of pale yellow please the spirit behind the mind’s eye as we imagine a sunny garden filled with glowing plots of this transluscent colour, set off by greens in shades from forest to lime.
+When the days dim, tone-on-tone shades of pale yellow in the garden please the spirit.
+Behind the mind’s eye as we imagine a sunny garden filled with glowing plots of this yellow translucent colour, set off by greens in shades from forest to lime.
 Maybe the yellows fade to pineapple to cream and eventually to an almost white and then flourish to lemons and golds and mustards or even mutate to peach or some more contrasting complementary colour, something deep and daring.

 Colour is like that.
 It radiates emotion in our inner vision, contributing to feelings of joy or well-being or suiting more sombre moods with less vibrant shades.

 Yellow for happiness